 I’d not known real love before, and it was not difficult to fall under her spell.
 She was as beautiful as she was beguiling.

 A long time ago, in what felt like another lifetime, Katrina Winslow and I worked together.
 She taught me my first job at Bentley, Bowman and Bartleby, Accountants.
 And, as with anyone with whom you work so closely, we became friends, and then something more than that.

-An hour later, all of those dreams had been shattered, not only for me but for her too.
-I had no answers to her questions, answers the investigators could not find.
+An hour later, all of those dreams had been shattered, not only for me, but for her too.
+I had no answers for her questions, answers the investigators could not find.
 I knew from the first day I met her she was out of my league, but I honestly believed love could conquer all.

 Her father didn’t.
 It ended, and in time I realized it was for the best.
 I had nothing to offer her, and I could never give answers to any of the questions she might ask.

 Not long after, Maria told me about her engagement to Marcus Bartleby, son of the remaining live partner whose name graced the building, and signs throughout the city.
 I told myself he would be the sort of man her father believed she deserved, but in my heart I knew what sort of person Marcus was, and equally there was nothing I could do about it.

 I had a secret, one that I could never tell anyone.
 And until I could find a way of reconciling my past I could never contemplate having a future, make any friends, or find any sort of peace or happiness.